coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 After investigating multiple solutions to solve this problem, a clear winner stood out for us. **Prefect**.

-## What is Prefect?
+## What Is Prefect?

-Prefect is a cloud scheduling solution that allows developers to easily run python scripts without having to worry about managing the underlying infrastructure.
+Prefect is a cloud scheduling solution that allows developers to easily run Python scripts without having to worry about managing the underlying infrastructure.

 >The easiest way to build, run, and monitor data pipelines at scale. [[1]](https://prefect.io)